 It’s okay if you didn’t quite understand clearly the difference between multichannel and omnichannel retailing.
 In this section, we will be looking at some best examples of omnichannel retailing, which will help you understand this concept more easily and clearly.

 Everyone who loves Coffee loves Starbucks.
 Right?
 They have been the world leaders in the coffee industry for a long time.
 When it comes to their taste, they are in the successive league.

-A glance through the Starbucks rewards app reveals why it is widely regarded as one of the best omnichannel experiences available.
+Take a glance through the Starbucks rewards app.
+It reveals why it is widely regarded as one of the best omnichannel experiences available.

 To begin, you will receive a complimentary rewards card that you may use every time you purchase.
 However, unlike other customer loyalty programs, Starbucks allows you to check and reload your card via phone, website, in-store, or on the app.
 Any changes to the card or your profile are reflected in real-time across all channels.

 By employing its mobile app as the main instrument for brand communications, Walgreens has built an omnichannel pharmaceutical experience.
 Customers may check and refill medications using the app instead of calling their pharmacy.
 They can also set up reminders for customers to be notified when their prescriptions need to be renewed.

 While the Walgreens app does not offer any innovative features, its core tools transform the shopping experience.
 Customers may do everything through the app rather than call and set up a prescription with the pharmacy.
 This avoids potential hold times and can cut down on in-store pick-up wait times.